 Hussein F. Salama is the Director of the Microsoft Research Advanced Technology Lab in Cairo, Egypt (ATL Cairo).

-Hussein has contributions to several standards related to VoIP and MPLS.
-He is the principal author of RFC 3219 titled “Telephony Routing over IP.”
-Besides his standards activities, Hussein co-authored several conference and journal papers and he has six issued US patents.
+Hussein has contributions to several standards bodies (IETF, ITU-T, and ETSI) related to VoIP and MPLS.
+In addition, Hussein co-authored several conference and journal papers and he has seven issued US patents.

-Hussein received his BSc with Honors in Electrical Engineering from Cairo University, Egypt, in 1990 and his MSc and PhD in Electrical and Computer Engineering in 1993 and 1996 from North Carolina State University.
-In 2002, Hussein earned his MBA from San Jose State University, California.
+Hussein received his BSc with Honors in Electrical Engineering from Cairo University, Egypt, in 1990 and his PhD in Computer Engineering in 1996 from North Carolina State University.
+In 2002, Hussein earned an MBA from San Jose State University, California.

 In 1995, Hussein was a Visiting Researcher at the Institute for Open Communication Systems (GMD-FOKUS) in Berlin, Germany.
 In 2006 and 2007, Hussein was an Adjunct Lecturer at the Department of Computer Engineering, Cairo University, Egypt.
-In addition, Hussein occasionally consulted on strategic technology matters for some of Egypt's largest organizations.
+In addition, Hussein occasionally consulted some of Egypt's major organizations on strategic technology matters.